buehlmaier/MFIN7036-student-blog-2023-02/content/AlphaMiner-Post01.md

 By Group "Alpha Miner"

 This blog post documents our textual data collection from financial news websites and Twitter website in order to analyze the market sentiment.
+All content regarding webscraping is only for academic demonstration purposes, and we respect the download policies.

-## 1. Selection of News Websites for Webscrapping
+## 1. Selection of News Websites for Webscraping

 There are many financial news websites such as Yahoo finance, Bezinga, and Barron, but not all of them are suitable for web-scraping.
 So we try to investigate each website to find the best one.